iyxan23/sketchware-data/parsing/reading-project-data/reading-logic.md

 ```

 ### Component container
-A component container contains all the components that are indcluded in the project, for example: Dialog, Intent, TextToSpeech, etc.
+A component container contains all the components that exists in the current activity / screen, for example: Dialog, Intent, TextToSpeech, etc.

 The items of this container are basically JSON objects that represents every components that is included in the project.